 Scene 2: The Pull of Your Offer

-Understanding the key trigger and desired outcome establishes the situational context you need to best deliver your offer and the success criteria you need to communicate in your offer.
+Understanding the key trigger and the desired outcome establishes the situational context you need to best deliver your offer and the success criteria you need to communicate in your offer.

 If you get these right and place your offer in the right context, it pulls customers towards your solution versus other alternatives.
 This is where your carefully crafted UVP, demo, and pricing come into play.